pjsnps/blackduck-upgrade-plan/SynopsysBlackDuckPublicUpgradePlan_DRAFT_20210928PJ.md

 ### bds_hub, postgresql, template0, and template1 Database

 These databases are still valid as of the 2020.6.1 release.
+(TODO:  update/confirm)

 **Trimming the Notification and audit_event logs**
 ---------------------------------------------------